ProjectXMG999/ProjectXMG999/README.md

 ###  About Me :

-I am a Junior Data Scientist
+I am a Junior Data Scientist from Poland / Poznan City

 I have strong background in machine learning, and a passion for exploring the possibilities of artificial intelligence.
 From the new academic year, I am starting part-time studies in the field of data science.
 Although I have no professional experience on this postion(AI enginer/ Data scientist), I have gained extensive knowledge and hands-on experience through my coursework and personal projects.